1st August 2017 (Version O)

 We will also take reasonable steps to destroy or permanently de-identify personal information if it is no longer required for any purpose and is not required by law to be held for any given period.

 Use of the internet

-Tursa Employment & Training uses the World Wide Web in order to transmit client personal information from our delivery sites to our head office, and vice versa, and also to transmit details to state and territory registering bodies.
+Tursa Employment & Training uses a variety of secure technologies to transmit client personal information from our delivery sites to our head office, and vice versa, and also to transmit details to state and territory registering bodies.